KilroyHere/sudoku-saga/README.md

 # Sudoku Solver

 A comprehensive Python-based Sudoku solver implementing human-like solving strategies, from basic techniques to advanced solving methods.
+The solver now features a centralized logging system with both verbose and non-verbose output modes.

 ## Features